SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 $ condor_submit namd_run.submit
 ~~~

-Once the job completes, you will see the NAMD output files.
-You can also see that
+Once the job completes, you will see the NAMD output files and
-the parameter file transfered back from the execute machine.
+the parameter file.

 <div class="keypoints" markdown="1">